AnaghaDAnanth/flask-cf-deployed/README.md

 Hi there!
 Adding a new line

-Deploying Flaska application on CF https://blogs.sap.com/2018/12/12/create-simple-flask-rest-api-using-cloud-foundry/
+Deploying Flask application on CF https://blogs.sap.com/2018/12/12/create-simple-flask-rest-api-using-cloud-foundry/

-Github actions for CD
+Github actions for CD on BTP/CF https://www.starkandwayne.com/blog/deploying-cf-applications-via-github-actions/
-https://www.starkandwayne.com/blog/deploying-cf-applications-via-github-actions/

 Installing Jenkins on Docker